KCL-BMEIS/pymagewell/README.md

 controller = ProCaptureController(device)
 ```
 Then you can grab frames in a loop using the `transfer_when_ready()` method, which will wait until a frame has been
 acquired by the device, transfer it from the device to the PC, and return it as a `VideoFrame` object.
+This is a
+blocking call.
 ```python
 while True:
     frame = controller.transfer_when_ready()